mighdoll/sparkle/jsdoc/dashboard.md

 The Sparkle Graph Dashboard includes:

+* A control panel for changing graph types, summary parameters, time series and non time series, etc.
 * An autocomplete based chooser for selecting data series from the server.
+(NYI on the server side.)
 * A widget for uploading .csv/.tsv files via drag and drop.
-* A control panel for changing graph types, summary parameters, time series and non time series, etc.

 ## Key Components